 - Clock Creates a new Clock shot that displays time.
 Select and click the Add button.
 (See Clock Properties). - Image Carousel Creates a new Image Carousel shot that shows a sequence of images.
-Select and click the Add button.
-(See Image Carousel Properties). - QR Code Generator Creates a QR code display to present to your viewers in a live broadcast.
+Select and click the Add button.(See Image Carousel Properties). - QR Code Generator Creates a QR code display to present to your viewers in a live broadcast.
 (See QR Code Generator Properties). - Scoreboard Creates a new Scoreboard shot.
 Select and click the Add button.
 (See Scoreboard Properties). - Text Creates a new Text shot.
 Select and click the Add button.
-(See Text Shot Properties).

-• Title Creates a new Title shot.
+(See Text Shot Properties). - Title Creates a new Title shot.
 When the window of titles displays, select a title and click OK.
 Click the Add button when finished.
 (See Titles Properties).

-• Twitter Feed Creates a Twitter Feed shot.
+- Titler Live Opens the NewBlue Titler Live interface to create animated titles and lower thirds. - Twitter Feed Creates a Twitter Feed shot.
 Select and click the Add button.
 (See Twitter Feed Properties).